What is Internal Implementation Disclosure?

 ASP.Net Exception Yellow Screen of Death

-Of course, you should be testing code and eliminating problems like this before the application reaches production.
-Performing an action on a website and being presented with an error message, default or custom, still identifies an area of the site which contains code which may have a vulnerability and deserves further investigation.
+Of course, you should test the code and eliminate problems like this before the application reaches production.
+Performing an action on a website and being presented with an error message, default or custom, still identifies an area of the site that contains code that may have a vulnerability and deserves further investigation.
 We'll see more on this in the SQL injection tutorial.

 Internal Implementation Disclosure - Poor Access Controls

-The last thing we are going to look at is areas where there are poor, or no, access controls in place on things like diagnostic information as tracing information, backups and server logs.
-ASP.Net has several areas which may be enabled or installed and without proper access controls prove to be a gold mine to malicious attackers.
+The last thing we will look at is areas with poor or no access controls for diagnostic information tracing information, backups, and server logs.
+ASP.Net has several areas that may be enabled or installed, and without proper access controls, it has proven to be a gold mine for malicious attackers.
 The built-in trace tool will store page requests and errors in a log accessed at /trace.asd.
-Another popular logger is Elmah, a logging extension which also logs to a publicly accessible resource.
+Another popular logger is Elmah, a logging extension that logs to a publicly accessible resource.
 Logging frameworks log details in very predictable paths, all of which will be scanned by an attacker.
-If it's unprotected you are pretty much open to attacks.
+If it's unprotected, you are open to attacks.

-Some smaller websites store backups and logs in a folder in publicly accessible areas of the site, or worse still a developer may log information to a publicly available area because it's easy to access.
+Some smaller websites store backups and logs in a folder in publicly accessible areas of the site, or worse still, a developer may log information in a publicly available area because it's easy to access.
 Although not advertised, it is still accessible.

 Trace and Debug in ASP.Net